IBMStreams/sample.edge-mnist-notebook/README.md

 4. The last cell submits the build request and waits for the application image to finish building, which might take a while.
    - After successful completion, the application container image is available in the configured CP4D Docker registry, with the image name `edge-camera-classifier-app:v1`.
-5. After building the image, it needs to be [packaged for deployment](https://www.ibm.com/support/knowledgecenter/SSQNUZ_3.0.1/svc-edge/usage-register-app.html), either directly in CP4D or in Edge Application Manager.
+5. After building the image, it needs to be packaged for deployment [CP4D v3.0](https://www.ibm.com/support/knowledgecenter/SSQNUZ_3.0.1/svc-edge/usage-register-app.html) [CP4D v3.5](https://www.ibm.com/support/knowledgecenter/SSQNUZ_3.5.0/svc-edge/usage-register-app.html),
+   either directly in CP4D or in Edge Application Manager.
 If you wish to change any of the application parameters, this is the stage you would do that (see documentation for interface details).
 Possible parameters for this particular application are:
    - `parallelism`: By default, each micro-edge application only has one instance of the ML model running, potentially limiting performance if